 - Lemon eucalyptus oil

-There are also dozens of other plant-based oils that are touted as effective repellents (citronella oil, rosemary oil, cinnamon oil, etc.).
+There are also dozens of other plant-based oils touted as effective repellents (citronella oil, rosemary oil, cinnamon oil, etc.).
 Most studies have shown that these don't work well or need to be reapplied so often — every 20 minutes in some cases — that they're just not practical to use.
 You can sometimes find these plant-based oils added to repellents that contain other, more effective ingredients.

 Are Conventional Insect Repellents Safe?